 Improving this is a priority for our community, and while we have made positive strides, more work is needed to address the concerns of nursing homes in our area.
+We need to help these facilities so that the elderly have the option of using the services from a provider like Carlton Senior Living.

 Additionally, I authored a bill that would have delivered more funds specifically to retirement homes in Northfield by including them in the Metro Reimbursement Pool.
 Unfortunately, Northfield Retirement Center and Three Links sit just outside of an arbitrary metro-line, which precluded them from receiving funds from the Metro Reimbursement Pool.
 This arbitrary boundary makes it harder for them to compete for the same pool of workers because they are unable to offer the same wages.
 This bill was regrettably taken out of the final bill in conference committee, but is an issue I will continue to champion.